 We’re all trained to tune out ads to some extent, but tuning out gameplay characters is pretty tough.
 That’s why Angry Birds partnered with Everton Football Club to recreate human characters for your launching pleasure.
 The sponsorship generated a reach of 4.8M across 100,000 impressions, along with huge international coverage and a prestigious award.

-See something missing from this list?
-Shoot us an email and we’ll expand on the topic, or let us know what interesting app monetization models you’ve been testing.
+See mobile app business model missing from this list?
+Shoot us an email and we’ll expand on the topic, or let us know what interesting mobile app revenue models you’ve been testing.